fbpx

 • An attempt to gain value for ourselves or increase our chance of acceptance

-Innate Needs: Love, Acceptance, Worth, and Security
+Uncovering the Roots of Rejection: The Innate Needs of Love, Acceptance, Worth, and Security

 Growing up, men in addiction tried to obtain approval, attention, and affection, as do most young children.
 However, later in life, they denied that they had these needs at all.
 Over time, they practiced ways to protect themselves from feeling the pain of rejection.